plinioprado/adp-boomtown/README.md

 ** json-server (not used in V0.2)

 # Main Pendencies in the version 0.2
-* Complete Share page
-* Create Borrow Modal
-* Complete Login/SignIn
-* Reactivate Auth
+* Reactivate Auth and restablish login
+* Create mutations and dispatches to links from Forms to GraphQL inputs and updates
+* Other improvements in form valiatsion and connection with redux

 # Main issues
-* Not seeing Firebase Auth logged user, authentication temporarily disabled
+* FirebaseAuth.loggedUser unavailable and/or disconnecting
-* Original Firebase had to be migrated to another account, could repeat
+* Original Firebase had to be migrated to another account, this could repeat
-* Routing Push() not working
+* No test with Routing Push() worked